Daewoo Telecom K7: Design

 The K7 does not use the direct gas impingement system of the K1A.
 Instead, the K7 utilizes a simple blow-back system.
 The bolt reciprocates while the gun is being fired and locks back when the magazines are completely exhausted.
 A 30-round vertical box magazine is used and it can also use the 30-round magazines taken from the IMI Uzi or 32-round magazines from the Beretta Model 12.
 As the magazine well of the K1A was retained, there are internal accommodations for the smaller 9 mm magazine.
 There are 3 firing modes, single shot, a 3-round burst and fully automatic.
 However, prolonged fully automatic fire has been shown to damage and degrade the baffles within the integral suppressor.
 As a result of the light bolt, a cyclic rate of fire of 1,050–1,250 rounds per minute is achieved.

 An integral suppressor is featured on the K7, which leaves users the option to use standard 9mm Parabellum ammo instead of using subsonic ammo.
 The K7's upper receiver is based on that of the K2, albeit slightly modified.
 The hammer/fire control unit and telescopic stock are also derived from those of the K1.

-It can outfitted with a PK Designlab-made weaponlight with built-in picatinny railing.
+It can be outfitted with a PK Designlab-made weaponlight with built-in picatinny railing.
 As the K7 was developed from the Daewoo K1A, it features parts that can be interchanged with those of the K1 and vice versa.